cybersamx/go-recipes/postgres/orm-sql/README.md

 Running benchmark takes patience and tweaking so that we can get the right dataset to make a good conclusion of the results.
 The above charts are just the initial benchmark results, I will make incremental improvements to the code.

 * Benchmark is contextual and its result relative.
-The insert operation is pretty complex with the insertion of 1 parent row and 5 child rows.
+It looks like insert is an expensive operation in terms of speed and memory.
+But if you delve into the code, the insert operation is comprised of insertions of 1 parent row and 5 child rows.
 While the update and select operations are associated with just 1 row.
 This explains why the insert result is multiple times those of update and select.
 Future work will include some form of normalization.
 * Ideally we should isolate and run the benchmarks separately.
 Overhead from another benchmark may affect another benchmark.
 In the initial runs, there were definitely some spillover from previous runs.
 Using the `ResetTimer()` function seems to help and so far the benchmark runs have been quite consistent.
 May run a benchmark individually in the future.
 * No transaction is used.